fernandobrito/travel_log/README.md

 image files in the folder will be parsed as pictures, and all the `.gpx` files as tracks.
 The journal is written as a `day.yaml`.

-A trip can contain zero or more **highlights** (class `Highlight`), which have a `name` and optionally a `summary`.
-Note that highlights can conveniently be defined on `day.yaml` inside a date folder, but they belong to a trip.
-This is to allow multiple days highlights.
+A trip can contain zero or more **highlights** (class `Highlight`), which have a `name` and optionally a `summary` and a `picture`.
+Note that highlights can conveniently be defined on `day.yaml` inside a date folder, but in the code they actually belong to a trip, so multiple days highlights can be easily supported.
 Example of highlights: a waterfall, a hike, a special road, a special event.

 A trip can contain zero or more **privacy zones** (class `PrivacyZone`), which have a `name`, `lat`, `lng`, and `radius` (in km).
 This feature is inspired by